St. Peter's Basilica Guided Tour

 - Pay homage to Pope John Paul II at his tomb.

 - Learn about the iconic chair of St. Peter - presumed to have been used by St. Peter, the first Pope of Christianity.

 While Rome has many tourist attractions, the St. Peter’s Basilica has to be the most important and prominent one.
 Visible from kilometers away, the Cupola of St. Peter's Basilica is one of the most prominent sights in Rome.
 Lovingly called ‘Cuppolone’ by the Romans, it is the highest architectural point in Rome and provides a fantastic vantage point.

 On this guided tour, you will not only get to explore the insides of one of the greatest buildings and churches in the world, but do so in the company of an official guide.
 Along with priority access at the entrance, allowing you to skip the ticket queue, this is one of the best ways to experience St. Peter's Basilica.

 The tour begins at a designated meeting point situated in St. Peter's Square, adjacent to the basilica.
 If you stand in St. Peter's Square and face St. Peter's Basilica, then the exact meeting point is located on the right-hand side of the square, outside the colonnade and in front of the Vatican Post Office.
 Here you will see your guide wearing a blue vest with the Vox Mundi logo printed on it.
 Be there 15 minutes before the beginning of your tour so you can find your guide with ease.

-- Skip the Line entrance ticket for St. Peter's Basilica and the Dome
+- Skip the Line entrance to St. Peter's Basilica

 - Guided tour of St. Peter's Chapel